OPKO Health Inc. (OPK) Shares Down Despite Recent Market Volatility

-OPKO Health Inc. (NASDAQ: OPK)’s stock price has decreased by -2.88 compared to its previous closing price of 1.39.
-Nevertheless, the company has seen a gain of 8.87% in its stock price over the last five trading days.
+OPKO Health Inc. (NASDAQ: OPK)’s stock price has decreased by -0.74 compared to its previous closing price of 1.36.
+However, the company has seen a 8.00% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in OPKO Health Inc. (NASDAQ: OPK) Right Now?

-, and the 36-month beta value for OPK is at 1.63.
-Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for OPK is 1.63.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored